pandeyprashu/Giphy-Exercise/README.md

 This app shows the animated gifs and we can search for the gifs also.
-This project uses GIPHY API for fetching gifs.In this project I have retrofit for API calling and implemented the pagination as well.
+This project uses GIPHY API for fetching gifs.

 Screenshot:

 https://user-images.githubusercontent.com/87258898/225290905-8a0e1200-9238-40ac-8c8b-fe1c28600ad7.mp4

 It is written 100% in Kotlin, using: